WillCode2501/CSCI-272-Fall25/Week 7/ReadMe.md

 example:
   outClientFile.close();

-when created a file like ofstream outClientFile("clients.txt", ios::out), can't use it again or else it replace the old one can add to the existing file using ios::app to eppend to the end of file, like ofstream outClientFile("clients.txt", ios::app);
+when created a file like ofstream outClientFile("clients.txt", ios::out), can't use it again or else it replace the old one, can add to the existing file using ios::app to eppend to the end of file, like ofstream outClientFile("clients.txt", ios::app);

+ifstream: input file, allow to read data from file
+ofstream: how to create a file

+use ios::in for reading data from file without modifying what's inside

+we can use seekg to read or seekp to write bytes into file into specific index in the file
+example:
+	inClientFile.seekg(0, ios::beg); // means read from the beginning

+	position to the nth byte of fileObject (assumes ios::beg) inClientFile.seekg(n);

+	// position n bytes in fileObject
+	inClientFile.seekg(n, ios::cur);

+	// position n bytes back from end of fileObject inClientFile.seekg(n, ios::end);

+	// position at end of fileObject
+	inClientFile.seekg(0, ios::end);